hpiercehoffman/AC215_FlavorFusion/README.md

 ### References ###
 (add info here)

+## Experiment Tracking ##

+## Serverless Training ##

+## Data Pipeline ##
+We built our data pipeline in Milestone 2.
+Our data pipeline uses DVC and Label Studio, as well as preprocessing scripts, to convert data from the **LSARS** and **Google Reviews** datasets into a convenient format for model training.
+For more information on our data pipeline, including examples showing how to download specific data versions, please see the [Setup Notes](https://github.com/hpiercehoffman/AC215_FlavorFusion/blob/milestone3/reports/milestone2.md#setup-notes) section of our Milestone 2 report.

 --------
 # Setup Notes #

+### GCP VM setup ###

-### Running Docker containers ###
+### Running the training Docker container ###
-Both Docker containers delivered in this milestone can be run via the `docker-shell.sh` script inside the container.
-To run the container of your choice, do the following:
+The Dockerfile for model training can be run via the `docker-shell.sh` script inside the container.
+To run this container, do the following:
-- Clone the repository and checkout the `milestone2` branch
+- Clone the repository and checkout the `milestone3` branch
-- `cd src/<desired_directory>`
+- `cd src/train`
 - `chmod 777 docker-shell.sh`
 - `./docker-shell.sh`
-The relevant Dockerfile will build and you will be dropped into a shell prompt as `app` user.
-From there, you can run a data processing script or connect to a Jupyter session.
+The Dockerfile for model training will build and you will be dropped into a shell prompt as `app` user.
+From there, you can kick off a model training run using the `train.py` script.

-### Running preprocess_lsars.py script ###
+### Running train.py script ###
 To run this script, you must activate the `preprocess_lsars` docker container.
 Once you are inside the container, you can run the script with the following arguments:

 - `-d` or `--download`: Flag to indicate that the untranslated data should be downloaded from our GCS bucket (will not overwrite any previously translated data)
 - `--reviews_file_path`: Path to untranslated review file (either pre-mounted or downloaded with the `-d` flag)
 - `--start_line`: Line in the input file where translation should start (each line is a single JSON record containing a summary and a group of reviews)